Legacy Program

 2WFP’s food and nutrition assistance

-*Note: The Japan Association for the World Food Programme is the official liaison organization to The United Nations World Food Programme (WFP) in Japan.
-Since 1996, the city of Yokohama has invited the association to take part in events that contribute to world peace and development and supported the association’s aims.
-One highlight of the relationship was in 2019, when Yokohama hosted TICAD7, the Tokyo International Conference on African Development.
+*Note: The Japan Association for the World Food Programme is the official liaison organization in Japan with the United Nations World Food Programme (WFP).
+Since 1996, the City of Yokohama has invited the association to take part in events that contribute to world peace and development and that support the association’s aims.
+One highlight of the relationship was in 2019, when Yokohama hosted TICAD7, the Seventh Tokyo International Conference on African Development.
 (Source: The United Nations World Food Programme)

 [WFP Homepage] https://www.wfp.org/ending-hunger